giaco91/Rate-of-energy-decay-in-deep-convolutional-neural-networks/README.md

 You can simply run the code e.g. from your terminal:
 ```$ python main.py ```

 By default, an image of the MNIST dataset is used, interpreted as a 2d-signal and scattered over 5 layers of a mixture of filters.
+The propagated signals go through a rectified linear unit non-linearity and a max-pooling.
 However, you can pass three arguments as described above:
   1. Path to your image you want to propagate

   2. Pass ``` 1 ``` or ``` 2 ``` for an interpretation of the image as a 1d- or 2d-signal.